 When somebody disrespects you, criticizes you, disregards your feelings, how can you trust them?
 How can you trust someone who has so little regard for your well-being?
 You can't.

-Trust is rooted in the perception that the "trusted individual" has one's best interest at heart.
+Trust is rooted in the perception that the 'trusted individual' has one's best interest at heart.
 Mutual trust is based on mutual care and concern for each other's well-being.

 Trust is necessary for people to connect in meaningful ways.
-Abuse destroys this opportunity to use the natural trust we are all born with and is an essential resource required for relationship building.
+Abuse destroys this opportunity to use the natural trust we are all born with and which is an essential ingredient required for relationship building.
 This is one of the primary reasons why children who are abused often find it difficult to develop healthy relationships as adults.
 They cannot access their natural trust and use it to connect deeply with others.
-Even though the abuse happened many years ago, and in some cases the adult abused as a child can no longer even recall the childhood abuse they suffered from, nonetheless, the abuse continues to impair their adult relationships.
+Even though the abuse happened many years ago, and in some cases the adult abused as a child can no longer even recall the childhood abuse they suffered from, nonetheless, the abuse continues to impact on their adult relationships.

 Living in an abusive relationship will seem surreal to you.
 You experienced love and care at one time... and now you feel only fear and loneliness.
-You may be expected to 'make-love' to the person that is hurting you.
+You may be expected to 'make-love' to the person who is hurting you.
 Such opposites and extremes may even lead to you not only not trusting your abusive partner, but also not trusting yourself.
 Abuse injures in many ways!

 Friendship is for those couples who are loving, caring and respectful with each other... abusive relationships have none of these qualities.

-No one wants to be around a person who makes him or her feel bad?
-Not you and not I!
+No one wants to be around a person who makes him or her feel bad.
+Not you and not I.